 Temperature and Humidity

 Warm-season grasses prefer a drier environment and mild temperatures.
-Optimum temperatures are around 85 to 95 F, but anything over 60 F usually produces decent results.
+Optimum temperatures are around 85 to 95 degrees Fahrenheit, but anything over 60 degrees Fahrenheit usually produces decent results.

 Wood grass doesn't need fertilizer to thrive.
 In fact, it's best avoided as it can result in the roots becoming weak and overly long.
 The only time you might want to consider light fertilization is when you're trying to get very young grass established.

-Cutting back wood grass to the ground in late winter to early spring can encourage more impressive growth the next year.
+Cutting back wood grass to the ground in late winter to early spring can encourage more impressive growth next year.
 If you want to appreciate the grass in winter or allow the remaining seed-heads to act as feed for birds and other wildlife, wait until early spring before you do this.
-Just make sure you've done it before any new growth begins; You shouldn't cut the grass back in its first year of growth.
+Just make sure you've done it before any new growth begins, as you shouldn't cut the grass back in its first year of growth.
 If your garden is small, you may want to deadhead during the fall to prevent excess self-seeding.

 Propagating Wood Grass